mrtoothrot/wordpress-rc-flight-manager-plugin/README.md

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Create a page and use the shortcodes [rc-flight-manager-schedule] (for the flight manager scheduling part) or [rc_flight_slot_reservation] (for the flightslot reservation part)

+## Usage ##

+Place the shortcode [rc-flight-manager-schedule] on any page on which you want to show the flight manager roster.

+Use the shortcode parameter "months=" to specify how many months starting from current month are displayed in the roster.

+Example:
+    `[rc-flight-manager-schedule months=3]`

+Enter the required dates for which a flight manager needs to be assigned to the database table `$wpdb->prefix_rcfm_schedule`.

+Currently this needs to be done using SQL or you favourite DB administration tool.
+A wordpress settings page for the plugin is not yet available.

 ## Frequently Asked Questions ##

 **A question that someone might have**